PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 they are returned to the local.

 I choose to declare `git` and `git-crypt` outside the Neovim flake.
-If you are using nix configuration just add it to the `environment.systemPackages`, or if you are using home manager add it to `home.packages`.
+If you are using Nix configuration just add it to the `environment.systemPackages`, or if you are using home manager add it to `home.packages`.

 ```bash